sonyapat/journaling-desktop-app/README.md

 # journaling-desktop-app

-This desktop journal built in Java is used to track private thoughts and reflect on growth.
+This journal built in Java is used to track private thoughts and reflect on growth.
 ---

 ## 🎥 Demo